 Ellen, Mary, and Lynne set-up and ran the program for five years and finished incorporating it as non-profit, setting up a board of directors, gaining United Way funding, and completing processes and forms, etc. The quality of services provided has always been excellent, much in part due to having a dedicated physical therapist involved from the very beginning.

-We also provide events each year for the whole family, including: 1) Annual meeting themed for family fun 2) Barn Dance Fundraiser 3) Student Ride-A-Thon 4) Student Horse Show for students and families.
+We also provide events each year for the whole family, including: 1) Annual meeting themed for family fun 2) Barn Dance Fundraiser, starting the day with horse fun a the barn 3) Red/White&Blue Day at the barn for all of us to honor those who serve 4) Student Mile Ribbon Ride 5) Student Horse Show for students and families.
 These activities are in addition to the horse back riding classes that our students attend.

-There are also opportunities for families and volunteers to help with the RideAbility parade float or horses in local parades during the summer months.
+There are also opportunities for families and volunteers to help with various fun/fundraisers and events and even a RideAbility parade float or horses in local parades during the summer months.

-After more than ten years of RideAbility, Mary Lubahn’s daughter was riding independently, developing adaptive methods, owning her own horse, and (YES!) she has gone horse back camping with her mom 🙂
+After more than ten years of RideAbility, Mary Lubahn’s daughter was riding independently, developing adaptive methods, owning her own horse, and (YES!) she went horse back camping with her mom 🙂